-Statewide recognition program will spotlight leading commercial building projects
+Statewide recognition program to spotlight leading commercial projects, deals

 Richard Foster //March 16, 2026//

-Statewide recognition program will spotlight leading commercial building projects
+Statewide recognition program to spotlight leading commercial projects, deals

 Richard Foster //March 16, 2026//

-In July, Virginia Business will introduce its inaugural Top Projects recognition program, honoring the innovative buildings and facilities reshaping Virginia’s landscape.
-(Applications are due April 10 and can be submitted at virginiabusiness.com/top-projects.
+In July, Virginia Business will introduce its inaugural Virginia Top Projects & Real Estate Deals recognition program, honoring the innovative buildings, facilities and transactions reshaping Virginia’s landscape.
+(Applications are due April 17 and can be submitted at virginiabusiness.com/event/top-projects/.)

-Top Projects will spotlight the best building and construction projects delivered in Virginia during the prior calendar year (2025) across key commercial and institutional categories, including office, medical, multifamily and education developments.
+Top Projects will spotlight the best building and construction projects delivered in Virginia during 2025 across key commercial and institutional categories, including office, medical, multifamily and education developments, while Real Estate Deals will recognize significant transactions shaping the commonwealth’s commercial real estate market.

-The statewide program will recognize not only project owners, but also the contractors, architects, engineers and interior design firms that helped bring these projects to life.
+The statewide program will recognize not only project owners, but also the contractors, architects, engineers, interior design firms, brokers and other professionals who helped bring these projects and deals to life.

 The awards launch at a time when construction activity remains a significant force in the commonwealth’s economy.
 Virginia’s construction workforce totaled about 229,500 workers in mid-2025, up roughly 10,100 jobs (5%) year over year, according to an Associated General Contractors of America industry fact sheet.